Vergepoland/throwback-ai-support/data/Guide playing and modifying old siege.md

-Downloading old R6 can be a bit overwhelming at first, ~~so there is a video linked below to guide you through it~~! (*Coming later this year!*)
-If you are more of a fan of textual guides however, you can find one below the video.

 # How to download Old Siege using SlejmUr's downloader
 1. Find a drive/folder where you have ample disk space.
 Some versions of old siege are as large as 80-90 GB.